Jackson Hill

 In person and online

 Work that moves at the pace of your nervous system, not a predetermined program.
-I draw from several modalities to shape therapy around each person’s unique needs and the demands of the relationship.
+I draw from several approaches to shape therapy around each person’s unique needs and the demands of the relationship.

 Psychological assessment before surgery